Giving Back: Community Colleges on the President's Honor Roll for Community Service

 Tech-Prep Consortium

 This program has BHCC partnering with the school districts in the area to promote STEM careers – science, technology, engineering, and mathematics.
-To date, this program has involved more than 450 students in middle and high school across Massachusetts.
+This program has involved more than 450 students in middle and high schools across Massachusetts.

 CANstruction